-- 35. Travel expenses will be reimbursed in accordance with the Act and the Salaries and Allowances Tribunal Determination and Council Member Allowances and Expenses policy. - 36.
-Council Members will also be responsible for the acquittal of their travel and to provide photographs of their before and after odometer readings as evidence to support claims for reimbursement of costs of using a private motor vehicle.

-37. The Chief Executive Officer is authorised to develop Travel Booking and Travel Acquittal Forms, to be completed by Council Members to ensure the payment of expenses comply with the Shire's Integrity Framework, the statutory and policy framework, and best audit practice.
+- 36. Travel expenses will be reimbursed in accordance with the Act and the Salaries and Allowances Tribunal Determination and Council Member Allowances and Expenses policy. - 37.
+Council Members will also be responsible for the acquittal of their travel and to provide odometer readings as evidence to support claims for reimbursement of costs of using a private motor vehicle. - 38.
+The Chief Executive Officer is authorised to develop Travel Booking and Travel Acquittal Forms, to be completed by Council Members to ensure the payment of expenses comply with the Shire's Integrity Framework, the statutory and policy framework, and best audit practice.